-assigned from the "USRK key labels" name space in accordance with [3].
+assigned from the "USRK Key Labels" name space in accordance with the policy stated in RFC 5295.

-The KDF and algorithm agility for the KDF are as defined in [3].
+The Key Derivation Function (KDF) and algorithm agility for the KDF are as defined in RFC 5295.

 An rRK derived from the DSRK is referred to as a DS-rRK in the rest of the document.
-All the key derivation and properties specified in this section remain the same.
+All of the key derivation and properties specified in this section remain the same.